 On January 19, 2015, in SWEPI v.
 Mora County, the Honorable James O. Browning, United States District Judge for the District of New Mexico, invalidated several provisions of the Mora County ordinance which he found to be in conflict with federal law, and therefore in violation of the Supremacy Clause, other provisions he found to violate SWEPI's constitutional rights, and others he found to conflict with New Mexico state law.
 Because the invalid provisions in the ordinance could not be severed from the ordinance's remaining provisions, Judge Browning invalidated the ordinance entirely.
-The sister lawsuit, Vermillion v.
-Mora County, remains pending in federal court with a summary judgment motion filed by the plaintiffs against Mora County awaiting a decision.
-While Judge Browning's invalidation of the Mora County ordinance is not binding on the Vermillion v.
-Mora County decision, it is likely that the two judges from the same federal district court will reach the same conclusion.
-If the conclusion in SWEPI v.
-Mora County is reached in Vermillon v.
-Mora County, such decisions will re-allow the practice of hydraulic fracturing in Mora County.
-Such decisions could also likely lead to challenges seeking to invalidate the San Miguel County hydraulic fracturing prohibition and the restrictions that the San Miguel County ordinance put in place on the other portion of the county.
-The SWEPI v.
-Mora County decision could presumably also dissuade, if not prevent, other counties and municipalities from enacting such bans in the future.
+The Mora County Commission repealed the ordinance in March 2015, and the sister lawsuit, Vermillion v.
+Mora County, was dismissed in April 2015.